 Note: Homilies & Angelus / Regina Caeli of Pope Saint John Paul II, Pope Benedict XVI & Pope Francis I had been compiled for you after the Mass Readings below.
 Happy Reading!

-Mass Readings for Christmas Eve & Christmas Day are here for reference.
+Mass Readings for Christmas Eve & Christmas Day with Pictures and only text format for reference.
+8-)

-Please spread the News to help the innocent victims who commit no crime.
+Please spread the News to help them who commit no crime.
 Many Thanks.

-Till this day, there is no apology from the Rulers and no compensation paid for damages inflicted.
+Till this day, the harassment continues and there is no apology from the Rulers and no compensation paid for damages inflicted.

 Homilies, Angelus / Regina Caeli